Binnette/GAC/Bivouac/README.md

 Source: [📄 Belledone p21](2023-07_Bivouac_Belledonne.pdf#page=11)

-# Bivouac in Chartreuse
+# Chartreuse

-> ✅ Bivouac with tent is allowed in Chartreuse from 7pm to 9am.
+> ✅ Bivouac is allowed in Chartreuse from 7pm to 9am.

 > ⚠ Some restrictions applies in the RNHC (Réserve Naturelle nationale des Hauts de Chartreuse), materialized in green in the following map.